-Join Kevin Yank for an in-depth discussion in this video Expanding selections of code, part of Learn Sublime Text 3: The Basics.
+Join Kevin Yank for an in-depth discussion in this video Expanding selections of code, part of Learning Sublime Text 3.

 - [Instructor] So many editing tasks start with a selection, so if you can get your hand off the mouse and keep it on the keyboard as you create text selections you're going to be more efficient overall.
 Let's start with a simple one.
 The option key or the alt key on Windows.
 If you hold option or alt, then using the arrow keys will move you through text one word at a time instead of one letter at a time.
 And this works in code as well.
 It's a much quicker way of getting around when you're just browsing for something.
 And if you simply add the shift key to this you can build a selection as you go.

 It surprises me just how many people don't know and use this because it works operating system wide.
 Looking at things that just work in Sublime Text though.
 There's a whole bunch of commands here on the selection menu.
 These expand selection commands are really useful for building up selections.
 Let me show you what each of them does.
 First of all, if you've got your keyboard cursor on a word you can instantly select that word with command, D or control, D on Windows.
 You can select the whole line with command, L or control, L, L for line, that's pretty obvious.